Skip to main content

 • International founders forming a US LLC remotely who need the operating agreement for foreign banking, K-1 distributions, or non-resident member authorizations.

 Most US states permit but do not require an operating agreement for an LLC.
-Five states have a statutory mandate: California, New York, Missouri, Maine, and Delaware.
+Four states have a statutory mandate: California, New York, Missouri, and Maine.
 The form varies by state.
+Delaware is often listed as a fifth, but the Delaware LLC Act defines an operating agreement without requiring one.
 The agreement is an internal record that controls disputes and authorizations, not a state filing.

 Is an operating agreement legally required?
 5-state breakdown